WELCOME TO THE FIELD

 The FLOWERS

 Since 2021, we’ve grown countless flowers, adding new varieties to the field each year.
-Now, as some bloom with wild abandon and others wind down, we’re turning the soil for a new season.
+Some still bloom with wild abandon.
+Others have made space for what comes next.

 Bandit, our cattle dog, proudly prancing with a zucchini in the field.